flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

-An app that needs to support a language that's not included in [GlobalMaterialLocalizations]({{site.api}}/flutter/flutter_localizations/GlobalMaterialLocalizations-class.html) will have to do some extra work.
-It's not difficult, however to do the complete job one must provide about 70 translations ("localizations") for words or phrases.
+An app that needs to support a language that's not included in [GlobalMaterialLocalizations]({{site.api}}/flutter/flutter_localizations/GlobalMaterialLocalizations-class.html) has to do some extra work: it must provide about 70 translations ("localizations") for words or phrases.

 As an example, we'll show how to add support for the Belarusan language.

-A new GlobalMaterialLocalizations subclass will define the localizations that the Material library depends on.
-Additionally one must create a LocalizationsDelegate subclass that essentially just constructs an instance of the new GlobalMaterialLocalizations subclass.
+A new GlobalMaterialLocalizations subclass defines the localizations that the Material library depends on.
+A new LocalizationsDelegate subclass, which serves as factory for the GlobalMaterialLocalizations subclass, must also be defined.

 Here's [the source code for a complete example](
 {{site.github}}/flutter/website/tree/master/examples/internationalization/add_language),
 less the actual Belarusan translations, of an app that includes support for a new language.

-The locale-specific GlobalMaterialLocalizations subclass is called `BeMaterialLocalizations` and the LocalizationsDelegate subclass is `_BeMaterialLocalizationsDelegate`.
+The locale-specific GlobalMaterialLocalizations subclass is called `BeMaterialLocalizations`, and the LocalizationsDelegate subclass is `_BeMaterialLocalizationsDelegate`.
 The value of `BeMaterialLocalizations.delegate` is an instance of the delegate, and it's all that's needed by an app that uses these localizations.

 The delegate class includes basic date and number format localizations.
-All of the other localizations are defined by String valued property getters in BeMaterialLocalizations.
-Like this:
+All of the other localizations are defined by String valued property getters in BeMaterialLocalizations, like this:

 {% prettify dart %}
 @override